 47. Plato formulated three questions of logic, "What is it that can be properly be called true or false?
 What is the nature of the correlation, between the assumptions of a valid argument and its conclusion?
 And what is the nature of definition?"

-48. It deciphers the answer from the question, through the methodical induction of reason.
+48. It deciphers the answer from the question, through the methodical induction of reason and not illusory chimeras.

-49. It is intrinsic to the necessary preservation of the body, mind and soul.
+49. It is intrinsic to the necessary preservation of the body, mind and soul, in its uberous forms.

 50. Hence, its direct involvement in the thought process is construed, as the fundamental pillar of philosophy.

-52. If we do not apply its usage to the solution, then the solution would be devoid of any meaning.
+52. If we do not apply its usage to the solution, then the solution would be devoid of any practical meaning and not be simplex.

-53. There can be no meaning of anything, if there is no precedence established.
+53. There can be no meaning of anything, if there is no precedence established of a conciliatory effect.

-54. Logic is a matter of proven facts that prevail, over the notion of contingency.
+54. Logic is a matter of proven facts and undeniability that prevail eventually, over the notion of contingency.

-56. It is not partial or impartial, instead it is practical in its clarification.
+56. It is not suddenly partial or impartial, instead it is practical, in its clarification and diairesis.

-57. Logic is a steady asseveration of the universal truth.
+57. Logic is a steady asseveration of the denotation of the universal truth and its extension, beyond any rogitation.

-58. It is an active mechanism, within the consilience of philosophy.
+58. It is an active mechanism, within the consilience of philosophy that does not invalidate the causation of any epiphenomena or phenomena.

-59. From the pure conception of logic, our mind proceeds to the exploration of its vast ability.
+59. From the pure conception of logic, our mind proceeds to the exploration of its vast ability and unabatable nature.

 60. To ponder its relevance is a natural function of our disposition and proclivity to advance our mind, with a firm pattern of continuous thought.